People love the Bahia Honda State Park beaches — many people call them the best beaches in the Florida Keys.

 Most folks, though, aren’t going to have the patience to figure out exactly when and how to book a cabin, so this experience remains largely out of reach for most.
 Still, it’s worth “vulturing” — watching the park reservations website for cancellations.

-There are 58 campsites remaining and they are just about as difficult to book as the cabins.
+There are 75 campsites and they are just about as difficult to book as the cabins.
 If you don’t reserve 11 months in advance, your best bet is to monitor the website in the two weeks before your desired travel dates and watch for cancellations.
-In March 2017, we snagged a Thursday and Friday night at one of the best tent campsites in the park — oceanfront site #64 in the Sandspur Camground — five days in advance.
-(And if we could have stayed longer, there were actually three more days available, including the hardest to get night the of the week, Saturday.)

-Florida Rambler colleague Bob Rountree says the best tent campsites are the eight sites in the Bayside Campground across from the cabins.
-Tenters should try to avoid the gravel-based sites in the Buttonwood campground on the Gulf side; they are better for RVs.
-(Although, with a location in the Keys like this, you’re likely to take what you can get!)
+Florida Rambler colleague Bob Rountree prefers the eight tent campsites n the Bayside Campground across from the cabins.
+At this point, though, all the campsites have gravel bases, so there’s little difference there.
 All sites are $36 per night.
 Florida residents over age 65 enjoy a 50 percent discount.

 - There are no fire rings; the only place to build a fire is in the pedestal grill.

 - Some of the sites are quite sunny, so if you have a shade tent or even a beach umbrella, bring it along.